jwillz7667/neowebland/DEPLOYMENT.md

 # Railway Deployment Guide

+## ⚠️ **SECURITY WARNING**
+**NEVER commit actual database credentials or API keys to version control!**
+All values below are placeholders - replace with your actual credentials in Railway environment variables only.

 ## Critical Environment Variables

 Your application requires the following environment variables to be set in your Railway project: